Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What types of used car loans are available?

-All car loans in Singapore are secured loans whereby the car purchased is pledged to the lender, who has the right to repossess if you default on your loan.
+All car loans in Singapore are ‘secured’ loans.
+This means that the car purchased is pledged to the lender, who has the right to repossess if you default on your loan.
 Your options for used car loans are typically one of these financing schemes:

 - In-house financing.
 Buyers facing difficulties in getting a car loan approval (either due to bad credit ratings or falling below the income criteria) from traditional banking channels may opt for in-house loans offered by some finance companies or dealership instead.
 The main drawback of such financing is the significantly higher interest rates.